Children

 *The income standards listed in these examples are subject to change annually every April.

-**Low-cost coverage (Apple Health with premiums) is only available to children who are uninsured.
+**Low-cost coverage (Apple Health with premiums) is only available to uninsured children.

 Exceptions